Gravitation as a Plastic Distortion of the Lorentz Vacuum: Conclusions

-\textbf{Acknowledgement }The authors are grateful to Dr. E. A. Notte-Cuello, Dr. A. M. Moya, Dr. R. da Rocha, Dr. Q. A. G. Souza and Professor J. Vaz Jr. for many useful discussions on the subject of this paper.
+\begin{acknowledgement} The authors are grateful to Dr. E. A. Notte-Cuello, Dr. A. M. Moya, Dr. R. da Rocha and particularly to Dr. Q. A. G. Souza for many useful discussions on the subject of this paper. \end{acknowledgement}